 Post any comments or questions in the comment section down below and please do rate the recipe too.

-Light fluffy and spongey gluten-free vegan vanilla cupcakes with matcha green tea frosting.
+Light and fluffya gluten-free vegan vanilla cupcakes with matcha green tea frosting.
 Beautifully golden cupcakes with a pale green velvety frosting.
 Perfect packages of deliciousness!

 For the Cupcakes: